rdkcentral/firebolt-certification-suite/cypress/fixtures/docs/dynamicObjects.md

 ## Runtime Variables

-Runtime variables are used to store values from feature file and use them in dynamic firebolt object for making api calls, api validation, event validation etc.
+Runtime variables are used to store values from the feature file and use them in dynamic Firebolt objects for making API calls, API validation, event validation, etc.

-Below are the runtime variables that is used by fireboltCall object.
+Below are the runtime variables that are used by the FireboltCall object.

 - **attribute:** Attribute is a field name of the `runtime` environment variable that holds the value of the method name.
 For example, if the method name is `closedCaptions.setEnabled`, the attribute value will be `enabled`.
 - **value:** Value is a field name of the `runtime` environment variable that holds the value used for to set the value or for validation.

-**Note:** `resolveAtRuntime()` function is used by fireboltCall object in order to process runtime variables and other fields.
+**Note:** `resolveAtRuntime()` function is used by the FireboltCall object in order to process runtime variables and other fields.

 ## ResolveAtRuntime Function

 **ResolveAtRuntime** is a global function utilized by the JS files.
 This function is used to dynamically resolve values during test case execution.
-This function will replace variables in the fireboltCall object with the actual values from `runtime` variable.
+This function will replace variables in the FireboltCall object with the actual values from the `runtime` variable.

 - **Input Types**: `resolveAtRuntime` accepts either a string or an array of strings as input.